segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 Analytics for Android makes it simple to send your data to any tool without having to learn, test or implement a new API every time.

-All of our client sources are open-source, so you can [view Analytics for Android on Github](https://github.com/segmentio/analytics-android), or check out our [browser and server-side sources](/sources) too.
+All of Segment's client sources are open-source, so you can [view Analytics for Android on Github](https://github.com/segmentio/analytics-android), or check out our [browser and server-side sources](/sources) too.

 Want to stay updated on releases?
 Subscribe to the [release feed](https://github.com/segmentio/analytics-android/releases.atom).